raphaelhalmas/raphaelhalmas/README.md

 ## Currently I am working ...

-... as a SAP ABAP PI Consultant and Full Stack Developer at Seidor Véritas.
+... as a SAP ABAP PI Consultant and Full Stack Developer at Seidor Brasil.

 <br />